Finance and Course Fees

-Courses Starting AA, AT, AN, QE, QN, QT, PE, PN and PT
+Courses Starting AA, AT, AN, QE, QN, QT and PT:

 The fee shown is a subsidised cost for eligible learners (please see Terms & Conditions):

-• If you receive JSA, ESA (WRAG), Lone Parent Income Support (WRA) or Universal Credit (Mandated Skills Training only) it is likely you may be entitled to a fully funded (you pay no fee) qualification course
+• If you receive JSA, ESA, Lone Parent Income Support (WRA) or Universal Credit it is likely you may be entitled to a fully funded (you pay no fee) qualification course

 • If you are unemployed, either looking for work or will be looking for work in the future, and are in receipt of any other state benefit, you may be eligible for a fully funded (you pay no fee) course